Sino-/printftesting/README.md

+# printf

-# printf implementation in C with unique constraints
+Unix printf implementation in C with unique constraints